 The most notable place in the Khai Dinh tomb is the Thien Dinh Palace, that contains bronze figurines and the steles of the king.
 With intricate glass and porcelain designs densely decorated and inlaid on the walls.
 The most emphasized feature of this room is the complex painting on the ceiling, demonstrating 9 dragons amidst fleeting clouds.

 Inside the tomb, there are two figurines modeled the King: the one on the throne sculptured in Paris in 1920 by Ducuing and Barbedienne.
-Spend a day tour to Khai Dinh tomb is a great idea for any visitor while visiting Hue.
+Spend a day tour to Khai Dinh tomb is a great idea for any visitor while visiting tour in Hue.

 When to get there ?